Richard F. Gautier of Jersey City died peacefully at home on Friday, February 28, 2020 with his loving family by his side. He was 88.

 In Lieu of flowers, donations may be made in his name to the Hoboken Free Church, the Mustard Seed School or the Alzheimer’s’ Foundation.

-To plant a tree in memory of Richard F Gautier, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Richard F Gautier, please visit our floral store.